crkn-rcdr/OCR-Evaluations/README.md

 This is especially important in this repo because evaluation quality can be affected by formatting artifacts, not just by recognition mistakes.

-#### Practical implication

-If you want Paddle to get closer to ABBYY, the gap to close is usually not only "better OCR."
-It is a bundle of surrounding capabilities:

-- stronger preprocessing
-- stronger layout analysis
-- better pipeline routing
-- more structure-aware extraction
-- stricter validation
-- safe human-review escalation
-- cleaner export normalization

-So a fair ABBYY-vs-Paddle benchmark should record whether Paddle was given these extra supporting steps, because ABBYY's observed quality often depends on them.

 ### ABBYY FineReader PDF as the desktop OCR benchmark

 The ABBYY discussion above is mostly about ABBYY's broader OCR SDK and